Thermo Fisher Scientific

 • Email sharing icon

-As per the World Health Organization (WHO), the currently circulating variants of concern (VOCs) of SARS-CoV-2 is the Omicron variant which GISAID has reclassified to “BA.” lineages.
+As per the World Health Organization (WHO), the currently circulating variant of concern (VOC) of SARS-CoV-2 is the Omicron variant which GISAID has reclassified to “BA.” lineages.
 The Omicron variant also includes sublineages and recombinants.
 Using the Lineage Comparison tool available on outbreak.info, it is possible to use the following suggested assays to detect these currently circulating VOCs:

-Omicron BA.1 FAM FAM VIC VIC Low FAM from M:D3G mutation
+Omicron BA.1 FAM FAM VIC VIC No amp or low FAM from M:D3G mutation

 Omicron BA.4 FAM VIC FAM FAM VIC